To help fall asleep or stay asleep, some people take a melatonin supplement†

 Melatonin and vivid dreams: When you’re sleep deprived and are getting less than optimal periods of REM sleep, you’ll experience a longer-than-usual period of REM sleep when allowed to get sufficient sleep – a phenomenon known as REM rebound.
 Longer periods of REM sleep following sleep deprivation can result in vivid dreams and are totally normal.5 Also, a variety of other factors can contribute to vivid dreaming, including fragmented sleep, stress, medication, pregnancy, and sleep disorders.6

-Melatonin and nightmares: When you have intense, vivid, or weird dreams with unsettling content, that’s a nightmare.
-There’s very little research (some of it conflicting) that shows melatonin affects it or how often you experience nightmares.
-(In fact, one study of people with REM sleep behavior disorder showed that taking melatonin supplements actually decreased frightening dreams.7) But as mentioned above, if you were sleep deprived prior to taking melatonin and can finally get a good night’s sleep, this can result in more vivid dreams.
+Melatonin and nightmares: When you have intense, vivid, or weird dreams with unsettling content, some identify these dreams as 'nightmares.'
+But as mentioned above, if you were sleep deprived prior to taking melatonin and can finally get a good night’s sleep, this can result in more vivid dreams.

 If you want to stop having vivid dreams, practice good sleep hygiene (like maintaining a regular sleep schedule) and cultivate peace of mind (accepting both the good and the difficult experiences in life) by engaging in stress relieving practices such as yoga, mindfulness meditation and other relaxation exercises.6